JohnByrneJames/NodeAppPipeline/README.md

 _The virtual machines should appear as `poweroff`._

-## Step 3 - Set Up Continuous Integration with Jenkins
+## Step 3 - Set up EC2 Instance on AWS

 **We are now going to be setting up our EC2 Machine on Amazon Web Services**